SJellen/protocols/rfc/rfc-0002-usg-entitlement-token.md

    - Confirm that `event_id` corresponds to a valid entry in the Rights Registry.
    - Reject tokens whose events are not found or have been withdrawn (`error_event_invalid`).

+   4.1 **Registry-Based Constraint Enforcement**

+      Verifiers MUST resolve the token’s `event_id` against an authoritative USG Registry and MUST validate the event’s declared attributes against the registry record.

+      Specifically, verifiers MUST ensure:

+      * The current time falls within the event’s `access_window`.
+      * The user’s effective region is permitted by the registry-defined `territory` list.
+      * The distributor or platform enforcing access is consistent with `delivery_partner` or equivalent constraints in the registry entry.

+      Verifiers MUST reject tokens that exceed any registry-defined constraint, including territory, window, delivery, or withdrawn status (`error_event_constraint_violation`).

 5. **Scope Enforcement**